Have you ever asked yourself how to deal with an alcoholic employee?

 Perhaps you already are.

-Alcoholism is a disease with genetic, psychological and environmental facets.
+Alcoholism is a disease with genetic, psychological, and environmental facets.

-Unless arrested, alcoholism can be fatal.
+Without treatment, alcoholism can be fatal.

 It’s far more than a behavioural or work ethic issue!
 Of course, a person struggling with alcoholism is not going to give you their best at work, but it’s important to recognize that they are struggling with what is characterized as a mental disorder, rather than merely acting irresponsibly.